avhou/rai/assignment/assignment2/report/rai-report.md

 title: "IM0802-232434M - Responsible Artificial Intelligence assignment 2"
 subtitle: "Pre and post ChatGPT Artificial General Intelligence topic and sentiment analysis"
 author: "Alexander Van Hecke (852631385)"
 abstract: "Artificial General Intelligence (AGI) has been a heavily debated topic for many years.
-The introduction of ChatGPT changed the narrative about AGI.
-This research aims to extract and analyze the text from talks and interviews about AGI found on Youtube.
+The introduction of ChatGPT was a milestone in the field of AI.
+This research aims to extract and analyze transcripts from talks and interviews about AGI found on Youtube.
 Both expert and non-expert opinions are considered and compared.
+We analyze the discussed topics as well as the general sentiment (positive or negative).
 We consider ethical issues such as safety concerning the use of AGI systems."
 institute: "OU"
 date: \today
 geometry: margin=2.5cm